-Operation Keelhaul - Allies Sent Anti-Communists to their Deaths
+Operation Keelhaul - Allies Sent 2.5 Million Anti-Communists to Die

 (Masonic Jews Churchill, FDR, and Stalin at Yalta.
 Missing is their partner, Adolf Hitler)